tonib/kaichronicles/doc/README-mechanics.md

 The "case" rules are executed conditionally for the random number got.
 Other rules than "case" are always executed.

-The "randomTableIncrement" will add a bonus to the random value picked
+The "randomTableIncrement" will add a bonus to the random value picked.
+They are cumulative: If they are more than one randomTableIncrement executed, all the increments will be added.

 ### test
 ```xml